Total Driving Time - 40 Minutes. Total Driving Distance - 34 Miles

 Farmer's markets - With the many farms in the area, it would make sense that we have a few great farmers markets to find some fresh fruit and vegetables.
 You can find these farmer's markets Thursdays, Fridays, and Saturdays throughout the Valley.

 - Provo Farmer's Market - Pioneer Park, 500 W Center St, Provo.
 Saturdays 9am to 2pm from the beginning of June to the end of October.

 - Stadium Farmer's Market - Lavell Edwards Stadium parking lot, Provo.
 Thursdays 3 pm to 7 pm from the end of July to the end of October.

 - Happy Valley Farmer's Market - Robinson Park, 100 E. Main St, American Fork.
-Fridays 5pm to 9 pm from the end of July to the end of October.
+Fridays 5pm to 9 pm from the middle of July to the end of October.

 - Hee Haw Farms Farmer's Market - Hee Haw Farms, 150 S 2000 W, Pleasant Grove.
 Fridays 5pm to 8 pm from the beginning of June to August